 The Service So Far

-I’ve been using my device for a week or so, and so far the results have been mixed.
+I’ve been using my device for a week or so, and so far the results have been very good.
 I live in an outer ring suburb of Minneapolis, and according to their site I should have 4G coverage in my neighborhood.
-So far I haven’t been able to get a signal there, however.
-Once I get just a couple miles closer to the inner ring suburbs, however, I get a nice clear 4G signal.
+So far I’ve gotten a decent signal there, however, when you get just a couple miles closer to the inner ring suburbs, however, I get a crystal clear 4G signal.
 The closer to Minneapolis/St. Paul I get, the better the signal is.

 Download: 6898 kbps